Incoming Students and Families FAQ

 A student should call 911 for an ambulance if it is a medical emergency.

-If an on-campus student contacts WDH after-hours through Health Services and it is determined that a student should be seen at WDH and they do not need an ambulance but they do not have any other transportation, the nurse at WDH will contact the UNH Medi-Cat service.
-The Medi-Cat service will pick the student up at his/her residence hall and take the student to the hospital and back to his/her residence hall once care is completed.
+If a student contacts us after hours, they will be connected with Team Health Medical Call Center who will determine if he/she should be seen at the hospital or an urgent care center.
+If they do not need an ambulance and they do not have other transportation and live in University housing, the call center will contact the UNH Medi-Cat service.
+The Medi-Cat service will pick the student up at his/her residence hall and take the student to the hospital or urgent care center and back to his/her residence hall once care is completed.

 - All students are required to pay a health fee ($448 for this academic year) that allows access to services/programs provided by Health Services.